Lake Natron

 How to get to Lake Natron

 You can visit Lake Natron from the south from Lake Manyara and the Ngorongoro crater area (approx 4 hours drive each way).
 But from July to October, it can be used as a stepping stone into the northern Serengeti National Park.
 This is where the migration is likely to be at that time.
+However that's a LONG drive so not recommended unless you have plenty of time.

 Allow at least two nights at Lake Natron otherwise you will be disappointed.